jaime-galiana/automated-CFD-ASO-with-SU2/README.md

 ## License

-This project is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+You are free to:
+- **Share** — copy and redistribute the material in any medium or format
+- **Adapt** — remix, transform, and build upon the material

+The licensor cannot revoke these freedoms as long as you follow the license terms.

+Under the following terms:
+- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- **NonCommercial** — You may not use the material for commercial purposes.

+No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+View the full license at: [http://creativecommons.org/licenses/by-nc/4.0/](http://creativecommons.org/licenses/by-nc/4.0/)